-Conductive pastes, independent coolants, cooling tanks and other products used in conjunction with radio frequency beauty equipment are not the same registration unit as radio frequency beauty equipment.
+Conductive pastes, independent coolants, cooling tanks and other products used in conjunction with radio frequency aesthetic equipment are not the same registration unit as radio frequency aesthetic equipment.
 Non-medical functional accessories such as skin stickers and markers used in the treatment process are usually not regarded as product components.

 The operating frequency, rated load, rated power of each mode, and the output energy and energy density with all available therapy electrodes should be clearly defined.
 Clear all the adjustable parameters, and the mode with pulse output mode should specify the pulse frequency and pulse interval.

 The area and size requirements of the therapy electrodes should be specified.
 Dot matrix and microneedle electrodes should have clear electrode size and distribution spacing.
 The microneedle electrode should specify the length of the microneedle, and if it is adjustable, the adjustment range and adjustment method should also be specified.

 If it contains a neutral electrode, it should meet the relevant microbial limit requirements.

 If a foot switch is included, the foot switch shall meet the requirements of YY 1057.

 If there is a temperature measurement function, the temperature measurement range and measurement accuracy should be specified.
 If it has a temperature control function, the temperature control range and control accuracy should be specified.

 If it has a cooling function, the position of the cooling surface should be described in the product diagram, and the adjustment range and control accuracy of the cooling temperature should be specified.